-Some adult cats like their solitude, but kittens need lots of socialisation and activity.
+Some adult cats like their solitude, but kittens tend to need lots of socialization and activity.
 When they’re in their busy kitten months, their little brains are working on forming strong bonds with their human and animal companions.
 Being left alone for long periods of time can cause loneliness.
 And of course, kittens love to get into mischief!

 Every kitten is unique.
 But there are some accepted guidelines for how long you can leave them by themselves.
 Read on to answer the question: how long can you leave a kitten alone?